 Want to Know How to Remove a Card that’s Stuck in an ID Card Printer?

-Technical and human errors, unfortunately, can occur, and as such, it is advisable to be aware of simple troubleshooting methods and how plastic card printers work.
+Technical and human errors, unfortunately, can occur and as such, it is advisable to be aware of these simple troubleshooting methods and how plastic card printers work.

-Each of our plastic card printers is slightly different, and the below advice pertains specifically to only those brands mentioned within this post.
+Each of our plastic ID card printers is slightly different, and the below guidance pertains specifically to only those brands mentioned within this post.

-Plastic card printers are designed to be incredibly user-friendly, and should communicate problems with the user immediately.
+This type of direct-to-card printer is designed to be incredibly user-friendly and should communicate problems with the user immediately.

-A stuck plastic card is communicated by the appearance of an error light, and if applicable, written communication on a LCD screen.
+A stuck card is communicated by the appearance of an error light, and if applicable, written communication on an LCD screen.

 If the above does not work and the card remains stuck, then you can attempt to remove the card manually.

-Whilst the above fixes should be sufficient to alleviate most common jams, unfortunately a situation may arise where you need further assistance.
+Whilst the above fixes should be sufficient to alleviate most common ID card jams, unfortunately, you may need further assistance.

-So, if the problem persists after careful scrutiny of the relevant manual and troubleshooting advice, then we recommend you contact our support team immediately on 0161 475 5346 for further assistance.
+So, if the problem persists after carrying out the above instructions, then we recommend you contact our support team immediately on 0161 475 5346 for further assistance.

-Simply open the front covers that display the buttons located on the front of the machine.
+Open the front printer cover that displays the buttons located on the front of the retransfer card printer.

-These buttons will move the rollers backward or forward, a movement that will, in most cases, cause the plastic card to become dislodged.
+These buttons will move the rollers backwards or forward, a movement that will, in most cases, cause the card to become dislodged.
 The left bottom moves the card left to the card exit.

 Again, if this doesn’t rectify the problem and the card remains jammed, contact our support team for further advice on what to do next.